 Giovanni Battista Piranesi was the most important engraver of the 18th century.
 His work largely consisted of ‘vedute’, highly-detailed etchings of Italy’s urban vistas, both contemporary and ancient.
 In particular, he made reproductions of Roman ruins, which encouraged the viewer to contemplate the impact of time on the grandeur of Classical civilization.
 These were especially popular with the young men on their Grand Tours, and so Piranesi became famous throughout the continent.

 During the eighteenth century, when Neoclassicism was emerging, there were no known paintings from the ancient world, but artists still took inspiration from Greek and Roman culture.
 Often using statues as models for their figures, artists painted scenes from Classical myths and legends, such as the story of the glorious Horatius brothers, two of whom sacrificed their lives fighting for their city.
 Jacques-Louis David’s bold emphasis on vivid, heroic action in the foreground is typical of the Neoclassicist style.

 A familiar image from Classical sculpture, the masculine torso became another focus of Neoclassical painters.
 Jean Ingres, a student of David, produced multiple depictions of the male body in a variety of forms.
 In this example, the man very much resembles a Classical statue, with his waves of curling hair and his contrapposto pose, grasping a staff reminiscent of a spear.

 Sculpture was another medium through which the principles of Neoclassicism were given life.
-Statues from ancient civilizations were being continually excavated, giving craftsman the opportunity to reproduce identical versions, or create their own models inspired by these relics.
+Statues from ancient civilizations were being continually excavated, giving craftsmen the opportunity to reproduce identical versions or create their own models inspired by these relics.

 The Neoclassical movement left its largest legacy in the buildings produced during the eighteenth and nineteenth centuries, which have continued to inspire architects to this very day.